 Enterprise resource planning (ERP) software has come a long way in the past 50-plus years — to say the least.
 From its origins in the rudimentary inventory counting software of the ’70s and ’80s to the more powerful but often unwieldy ERP suites of the ’90s and ’00s, ERP software has charted a path of innovation toward the streamlined cloud based enterprise software that so many businesses rely on today.

 Like all successful business technologies, ERP suites continue to evolve to better serve the businesses that use them.
-2022 is already bringing change to the landscape of ERP software, as new and long-term trends alike continue to drive innovation.
+2022 is already bringing change to the landscape of process-based manufacturing ERP software, as new and long-term trends alike continue to drive innovation.
 These four changes are among the most important shifts in the world of ERP that entrepreneurs can expect to see in 2022.

 - More businesses will turn to industry-specific ERP solutions.